- Cheap tickets

 About the showThe Play That Goes Wrong is the hilarious, slapstick comedy devised by the ever-successful Mischief Theatre Company.
 Swiping the 2015 Olivier Award for Best New Comedy, the play has proved a hit with critics and audiences alike, with tours taking place across the world, in the West End and on Broadway.
 The production plays in the heart of London at the Duchess Theatre.

-This hilarious new comedy takes the form of a play within a play.
-After receiving a large inheritance, the Cornley Polytechnic Drama Society attempt to put on an ambitious production of a 1920’s murder mystery.
-But as the title suggests if something can go wrong…it probably will.
+Taking on the form of a play-within-a-play, this Fawlty Towers-esque comedy sees the ill-fated Cornley Polytechnic Drama Society attempt to put on an ambitious production of a 1920’s murder mystery.
+But as the title suggests, if something can go wrong, it probably will.
 Expect moments of slapstick, sets falling down, bad effects, fluffed lines, questionable acting and general theatrical disasters all to hilarious effect as the resourceful cast and crew persevere with the play through all manner of disasters.

 Originally premiering at the Old Red Lion in Islington, and at London's Trafalgar Studios 2, as well as in Edinburgh, the show has conquered the globe, with runs in the West End and on Broadway, as well as international tours and runs in Hong Kong and New Zealand.

 Directed by Mark Bell and written by Mischief Theatre members Henry Lewis, Jonathan Sayer and Henry Shields, cast members include Ciara Morris as Annie, Blayar Benn as Trevor, Ross Green as Chris, Elan James as Jonathan, Michael Keane as Dennis, David Kirkbride as Robert, Ellie Morris as Sandra and Milo Clarke as Max.